Continuum of Care

-Health, Housing & Homeless Services offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
-Help support our efforts to provide much needed services and supports to homeless individuals and families in our county.
+The Continuum of Care/Council on Homelessness offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
+Help support efforts to provide much needed services and supports to homeless individuals and families in our county.

-November 12-20th is National Hunger and Homeless Awareness Week and the Contra Costa Council on Homelessness, on behalf of the Homeless Continuum of Care, is launching an on-going effort to engage community members in helping to end homelessness in the county.
-The Homeless Awareness Toolkit promotes events happening in the month of November and connects individuals with ways to become educated about homelessness, become involved in activism and find volunteer opportunities.
+National Hunger and Homeless Awareness Week takes place the week before Thanksgiving every November.
+The Contra Costa Council on Homelessness, on behalf of the Homeless Continuum of Care, has developed a Homeless Awareness Toolkit to promote events happening in the month of November and connect individuals with ways to become educated about homelessness, become involved in activism and find volunteer opportunities.

 Project Homeless Connect

-Each year in January, Contra Costa's Homeless Continuum of Care (CoC) conducts a comprehensive point-in-time count of families and individuals experiencing homelessness.
+Each year in January, Contra Costa's Homeless Continuum of Care (CoC), with the help of community volunteers, conducts a comprehensive point-in-time count of families and individuals experiencing homelessness.
 The point-in-time count tallies information about people sleeping in emergency shelters and transitional housing as well as people sleeping in cars, in abandoned properties, or in other places not meant for human habitation.
 It provides a one-day snapshot of homelessness and includes data about families, youth, chronically homeless, veterans, as well as gender, ethnicity, and race.
-Volunteer drivers and counters are needed to help count those living outside the morning of the count.
-Training is provided one week before the event.